 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in information studies at SNHU include:

-With the rising demand for information technology professionals in virtually every industry, earning your robotics degree concentration as part of your BS in IT will prepare you to enter the work force with the competence and confidence you need to succeed.
-According to the U.S. Bureau of Labor Statistics, job growth for software developers will rise by 22 percent through 2022.
+With the rising demand for information technology professionals in virtually every industry, earning your robotics degree concentration as part of your BS in IT will prepare you to enter the workforce with the competence and confidence you need to succeed.
+According to the U.S. Bureau of Labor Statistics, job growth for software developers will rise by 24% through 2026.*

 The BS in Information Technologies degree program focuses on developing information technology skills but also gives you a foundation in business.
 You'll gain the skills you need to take on management and leadership roles in your organization.